dckms/system-architecture/_sources/emacsway/it/team-topologies/harlan-mills'-proposal.rst.txt

 Социальная роль архитектуры
 ===========================

-📝 "By keeping things team sized, we help to achieve what MacCormack and colleagues call “an ‘**architecture for participation**’ that promotes ease of understanding by limiting module size, and ease of contribution by minimizing the propagation of design changes.”[MacCormack et al., “Exploring the Structure of Complex Software Designs.”]
-In other words, we need **a team-first software architecture that maximizes people’s ability to work with it**.
+📝 "By keeping things team sized, we help to achieve what MacCormack and colleagues call "an '**architecture for participation**' that promotes ease of understanding by limiting module size, and ease of contribution by minimizing the propagation of design changes."[MacCormack et al., "Exploring the Structure of Complex Software Designs."]
+In other words, we need **a team-first software architecture that maximizes people's ability to work with it**.

 <...>

 More than ever I believe that someone who claims to be an **Architect needs both technical and social skills, they need to understand people and work within the social framework**.
-They also need a remit that is broader than pure technology—they need to have a say in **organizational structures and personnel issues, i.e. they need to be a manager too**.[Kelly, “Return to Conway’s Law.”]"
+They also need a remit that is broader than pure technology—they need to have a say in **organizational structures and personnel issues, i.e. they need to be a manager too**.[Kelly, "Return to Conway's Law."]"

 -- "Team Topologies: Organizing Business and Technology Teams for Fast Flow" by Matthew Skelton